LucasDelfino92/morrowindsharp/readme.md

 No.

-### Is this mod compatible with Beautiful Cities of Morrowind?
+### Is this guide compatible with Beautiful Cities of Morrowind?

 According to RandomPal, it is.
 However, expect no support from me if you decide to install it.

-### Is this guide compatible with Tamriel Rebuilt?

-Yes.
-That said, many of the mods featured in the guide are Vvardenfell-specific, meaning Tamriel Rebuilt will not benefit from them.

 ### Is (X) mod compatible with Morrowind Sharp?